getfem/getfem/doc/sphinx/source/project/contribute.rst

 Ask for an admin to merge your modifications to the master branch of |gf|
 -------------------------------------------------------------------------

 Once you validated your modifications with sufficient tests, you can ask an admin of |gf| to merge your modifications.
-For this you have to send an e-mail to ...

-With just the message : please merge branch devel-me
+For this you have to send an e-mail to *getfem-commits@Savannah.org* with the message : "please merge branch devel-me" and eventually some short description of the modifications.

 Merge modifications done by other contributors